Erythema Toxicum Neonatorum In Newborns: Symptoms & Treatment

 5. What is the difference between baby acne and erythema toxicum?

-Baby acne resembles erythema toxicum rash and has similar symptoms but may take longer to fade the latter (6).
+Baby acne resembles erythema toxicum rash and has similar symptoms but may take longer to fade than the latter (6).

 Infographic: Conditions Requiring Medical Attention In Erythema Toxicum Neonatorum